 |Select||Vehicles over 50,000 miles||Comprehensive extended warranty for cars|

 |Driveline||Vehicles that are 4 to 10 years old with more than 80,000 miles||Covers many of the same components as the Supreme and Select plans, but excludes the front and rear suspension, turbocharger, and navigation system|

-Although vehicles over 13 years old can’t take advantage of an aftermarket auto warranty with Protect My Car, the company does offer Ambassador Maintenance Plans.
-These car maintenance contracts offer guaranteed discounts between 50 and 75 percent on repairs, plus rental car reimbursement and more for older cars.
-However, they do not provide protection on the same level as a standard extended warranty for cars.
+Protect My Car offers Ambassador Maintenance Plans that apply to most vehicles, even ones older than 13 years.
+These car maintenance contracts offer guaranteed discounts between 50 and 75 percent on repairs, plus rental car coverage and more for older cars.
+However, they don't provide protection on the same level as a standard extended warranty for cars.

 Added benefits of Protect My Car include:

 - 24/7 roadside assistance is included with all warranty plans.